 How much do I have to save per month? $562 = $800,000/[(1.005^(420)-1)/0.005]

 I would say every young Canadian should be saving at least $562 a month for a decent retirement.
-This is in addition to -- not instead of -- paying your mortgage! $562 a month translates to about 8.5% of gross household income in Canada.
+This is in addition to paying your mortgage! $562 a month translates to about 8.5% of gross household income in Canada.
 More than double our current savings rates.

-What I do have to keep in mind is my monthly savings must be adjusted up for inflation each year.
+What you do have to keep in mind is your monthly savings must be adjusted up for inflation each year.
+This can be done by increasing your savings every time you get a raise.
 Otherwise 35 years from now I'll have my $800k, but prices will probably have more than doubled by then so it would be worth less than $400,000 in today's spending power.
-Not the same...

 What is your monthly savings number given your desired spending and number of years to retirement?